fekimx/code_breaker/README.md

 Note: Roman needed to make sure pg_config was on his PATH.
 This site contains instructions on how to work with this dependency if problems are encountered: https://www.psycopg.org/docs/install.html

-Note: on Brian's machine (Windows), we had to run pip install python-dotenv in git bash to setup the local environment Commands that can solve build errors in pip:
+Note: on Brian's machine (Windows), we had to run pip install python-dotenv in git bash to setup the local environment.
+He can only run the local dev env in incognito.
+   Commands that can solve build errors in pip:
                 pip install python-dotenv
                 npm install -g webpack-dev-server
                 npm install webpack
+                npm install url-loader
                 npm install -g webpack
                 pipenv shell
                 ./migrate_and_seed_local.sh